timmywil/panzoom/PULL_REQUEST_TEMPLATE.md

 ### PR Checklist
-🚨Please review the [guidelines for contributing](CONTRIBUTING.md) to this repository.
+Please review the [guidelines for contributing](CONTRIBUTING.md) to this repository.

 - [ ] I am requesting to **pull a topic/feature/bugfix branch** (right side).
 In other words, not *master*.
 - [ ] I have run `grunt` against my changes and both linting and tests pass.